 Oracle Trust Model

-OmegaX needs a stronger oracle model than a simple single-signer price feed.
+OmegaX needs a stronger oracle model than a simple single-signer feed because health events, claims, and outcomes carry privacy, review, and settlement consequences.

-Use this page when you need the general oracle policy model before reading Genesis-specific claim review or professional oracle onboarding.
+Use this page for the general oracle policy model before reading Genesis-specific claim review or professional oracle onboarding.

-The public protocol surface can express oracle profiles, pool policy, permission sets, outcome schemas, and claim attestations.
-Product-specific trust posture still depends on the plan, phase, and staffed review model.
+The public protocol can express oracle profiles, pool policy, permission sets, outcome schemas, and claim attestations.
+Product-specific trust models still depend on the plan and staffed review process.

 Why